 What should you do to help prevent bodily injury or damage to your belongings during your winter relocation?
 Start with the following tips:

-● Remove snow and ice from all outdoor walkways and stairwells you plan to use during the move.
+Remove snow and ice from all outdoor walkways and stairwells you plan to use during the move.
 Sprinkle de-icer wherever you anticipate outdoor foot traffic to ensure those areas don’t develop ice on your move day.

-● Lay down floor protection in the home you’re moving out of, as well as inside your new home.
+Roll up rugs and lay down floor protection in the home you’re moving out of, as well as inside your new home.
 This will help prevent slips, falls, and injuries caused by walking through areas that would normally have puddles of melting snow.

 In addition to preparing both job sites for a safe move, you’ll also need to ensure you prepare for a safe transport process.
 Make sure your tires are in good condition, and if you have a two-wheel-drive vehicle, consider opting for studded snow tires for extra traction on the road.

 As your move day approaches, keep a close eye on the weather so you know about potential complications or delays in advance.
-And if road conditions are poor, don’t balk at altering your transport route.
+If it looks like road conditions will be poor, don’t balk at altering your transport route.

-Looking for Professional Moving Services in the Seattle Metro?
+Looking for Professional Moving Services Near Tacoma?

 Planning a winter relocation?
 Need an experienced team of professional movers and packers to get the job done safely?
 Make Ed’s Moving & Storage your first call.
 Since 1958, we’ve proudly served the moving needs of residents throughout Seattle, Tacoma, and the surrounding metro area.